robomechanics/MiniRHex/Assembly/readme.md

  All in all, the parts should look as follows:

  ![Everything](Images/final_all.png)

+ Make sure to trim any excess material from the parts.

 4. Open base.sldprt and save as a .dxf file.
 Use this file to laser cut 3-mm thick acrylic to serve as the foundation for the robot.
+If you wish, you can substitute wood for acrylic, but make sure the thickness matches, as the screw length is based off of the base thickness.
+If you do not have access to a laser cutter, print out the DXF file of the base plate on printer paper and use it as a guide to hand drill holes with a 3.4 mm bit into thin wood.

 Check to make sure the screws fit through the holes.
 If not, drill them out before moving on.